sergejsha/twentyfour/README.md

 You may not
   - use the material or its derivative for commercial purposes;
-  - publish the material or its derivative to Garmin Connect IQ store or any other application store.
+  - publish the material or its derivative to Garmin Connect IQ store or any other app store.

 The material is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.